KantanGroup/google-play-crawler/README.md

     securitytoken = xxxxxxxx

     # Proxy Information
-    host=localhost
-    port=8888
+    #host=localhost
+    #port=8888

+    # User Agent
+    #   See "get_user_agent_details.sh" for more information
+    versionName=5.5.12
+    versionCode=80351200
+    sdk=22
+    device=zeroflteatt
+    hardware=samsungexynos7420
+    product=zeroflteatt
+    build=LMY47X:user

 You can use this file like this:

-    java -jar googleplay.jar --conf crawler.conf ...
+    java -jar googleplay.jar --conf login.conf ...

 Note that "usegcm" option does not operate on HTTP, so it won't be proxified by this configuration.

 ### About Account Page Registration

-To see your chekined device at your account page(https://play.google.com/store/account), you should register it like this:
+To see your checked-in device at your account page (https://play.google.com/store/account), you can register it as follows:

     java -jar googleplay.jar -f crawler.conf register

-and **download a few application after registration!**(same behaviour of android market application!)
+and **download a few application after registration!** (same behaviour of android market application!)

 ~~Of course this does not allow you to click and download from web page!
 It is just for information right now!~~